 When comparing two similar PPO and HMO plans, the HMO will almost always be less expensive to join.

-The overall cost of your PPO network will probably be higher than a similar HMO.
-But your PPO will give you quicker access to specialists and more providers to see.
+Though the overall cost of your PPO network will probably be higher than a similar HMO, your PPO will enable quicker access to specialists and offer more providers to see.

 Networks aren’t the only thing that affects the cost of health insurance plans.
 Some plans may have low deductibles or pay in full for certain preventative care.
-Plan benefits don’t depend on a PPO or HMO, but HMOs usually provide more value.
+All in all, many experts say HMOs usually provide more financial value.

-If you’re facing a major disease or chronic illness, then PPOs tend to be worth the extra cost.
-HMOs have a reputation for denying care more than other networks.
+If you need care for a major disease or chronic illness, experts say PPOs tend to be worth the extra cost.
+Fair or not, HMOs have a reputation for denying care more than other networks.

-In contrast, PPO networks are hands-off.
+In contrast, PPO networks typically enable you to access the providers you want and don’t require a primary care physician to be involved in every step of the way.
 PPOs leave you to get care on your own, giving you the opportunity to treat your illness as fast as possible.

-You might find an HMO useful if you don’t have existing physician relationships, as the HMO will create new connections for you.
+You also might find a solid HMO if you don’t have existing physician relationships.
+In that case, the HMO can create valuable provider connections for you.

-Getting to know your health insurance plan doesn’t take a book full of industry lingo.
-Once you know more about what type of network you use, you’ll be able to make smarter decisions about your care.
+Getting to know your health insurance plan doesn’t mean you have to pour through a book full of industry lingo.
+Once you know more about the differences between the types of networks available to you, the sooner you’ll be able to make the smartest decision about your care.